kyma-project/hydroform/provision/examples/gcp/README.md

 ### Run the example

-1. To provision a new cluster on GCP, go to the `hydroform` directory and run:
+1. To provision a new cluster on GCP, go to the `provision` directory and run:

 ```bash
 go run ./examples/gcp/main.go -p {project_name} -c /{path/to/service_account_key.json} --persist